Harshat Mata Temple: Dedication

 Based on analysis of sculptures at the temple, art historians such as Meister and R. C. Agrawala (1991) theorize that the temple was originally a Vaishnava shrine.
-Art historian Cynthia Packert Atherton (1995) theorizes that the temple's iconography is representative of the Pancharatra movement of Vaishnavism.
-Falk Reitz (1993) of University of Bonn, however, believes that the temple was always a Shakta temple dedicated to a goddess (Devi).
-Reitz associates several sculptural fragments from Abhaneri - now kept in various museums - with the Harshat Mata temple, and concludes that these fragments show strong Shakta and Shaiva influence.
+Art historian Cynthia Packert Atherton (1995) theorizes that the temple's iconography represents the Pancharatra movement of Vaishnavism.
+However, Falk Reitz (1993) of the University of Bonn believes the temple was always a Shakta temple dedicated to a goddess (Devi).
+Reitz associates several sculptural fragments from Abhaneri (now kept in various museums) with the Harshat Mata temple, and concludes that these fragments show strong Shakta and Shaiva influence.
 According to Reitz, this is not surprising, since Durga and Parvati (Shiva's wife) are considered different aspects of the same goddess.
-Reitz states that the Vaishnava sculptures at the temple have a "subordinate position", and cannot be used to make any conclusions about the temple's sectarian affiliation.
+Reitz states that the Vaishnava sculptures at the temple have a "subordinate position" and cannot be used to make any conclusions about the temple's sectarian affiliation.
 According to him, panchayatana temples tend to be syncretic, and it is not surprising to find Vaishnava or Shaiva sculptures at a Shakta temple.

 According to Reitz, the two fragments of a Durga sculpture discovered in the Chand Baori compound may have belonged to the main idol of the original temple.
 This sculpture appears to have been a 1.5 m high statue of Durga in her Mahishasura-mardini (killer of the buffalo demon) form.
 The bigger fragment shows the lower part of Durga's torso with her left leg, her lion vahana, a male attendant, and a beheaded buffalo.
 The smaller fragment shows six right arms of the multi-armed Durga, with one of the arms pulling an arrow from the quiver; it also features the remains of a halo in the form of a lotus leaf, and two gandharvas (heavenly beings).
-Reitz points out that the intact sculpture would have been similar to the idol in the Pipala-devi Temple at Osian, which like the Harshat Mata temple, has been dated to 800–825 CE by Meister.
+Reitz points out that the intact sculpture would have been similar to the idol in the Pipala-devi Temple at Osian, which, like the Harshat Mata temple, has been dated to 800–825 CE by Meister.

 Builder

 The builder of the original temple is unknown.
 According to Agrawala, the sculptures are representative of the early Gurjara-Pratihara art.
-Reitz theorizes that the temple may have been constructed under the patronage of a local Chahamana prince (possibly Guvaka I) with support of his Gurjara-Pratihara overlord (possibly Nagabhata II).
+Reitz theorizes that the temple may have been constructed under the patronage of a local Chahamana prince (possibly Guvaka I) with the support of his Gurjara-Pratihara overlord (possibly Nagabhata II).
 He notes that Shakambhari – the tutelary deity of the Chahamanas – has been identified as a form of Durga, and the Bhagavati Barah copper-plate inscription states that Bhagavati (another form of the goddess) was one of the tutelary deities of Nagabhata II.
 Atherton notes that the lack of adequate historical information prevents attribution of the temple to a particular ruler with certainty, but it is more likely that the Gurjara-Pratiharas – not the Chahamanas – were the patrons of the temple, with Nagabhata II being the best candidate.